Depression - Do You Understand It?

 - Genetic factors can make us prone to unhappiness and it is important to understand your family history.
 Knowing your genetic weaknesses can help you to be better prepared for everyday stresses and to arrange your life so that pressure does not build up to intolerable levels.
 Severe types of depression such as manic-depression and endogenous depression usually have a genetic basis.
-In such cases a chemical imbalance in the brain is more important than stress in the genesis of depression.
+In such cases, a chemical imbalance in the brain is more important than stress in the genesis of depression.

-- Personality Types are important and some studies indicate that people with pessimistic thinking, low self esteem, little sense of control and prone to excess worry are more likely to become depressed.
+- Personality types are important and some studies indicate that people with pessimistic thinking, low self esteem, little sense of control and prone to excess worry are more likely to become depressed.
 Some psychologists have argued that women have been raised to be like this, and that is why they develop depression at a higher rate than men do.
 They say that women are generally more passive and dependent and less able to express anger because they have been raised to think it is an unacceptable emotion.
-However when anger is denied and turned inward depression is often the result.
+However, when anger is denied and turned inward depression is often the result.

 - The past and present environment has a big influence on the emotional state.
 Women with a history of childhood sexual abuse are more likely to become depressed in adulthood.
 Psychologists have found that exposure to abuse may lead to a higher incidence of depression, due to feelings of low self worth, self blame, a sense of helplessness and social isolation.
 These forms of abuse are much higher in women than men.
-Poverty causes stresses of uncertainty, isolation and poor access to resources, which can lead to sadness
+Poverty causes stresses of uncertainty, isolation and poor access to resources, which can lead to sadness.

 - The loss or non-achievement of something in your life that is important to your self-esteem and self-worth.
 This could be the loss of a relationship, a high paying job, loss of status, financial loss, the loss of health, the loss of youth, and the loss of virility.
 These losses can leave a gaping hole in one’s ego, which can be difficult to replace with positive thoughts alone.
 Loss often leads to stress, which then leads to anxiety, and then after several weeks or months depression sets in.

 - The sense of not being in control of one’s life and destiny can lead to stress and frustration.
-Globally there is a trend towards large organisations and corporations and the direction of employees is often exerted by remote electronic control.
+Globally, there is a trend towards large organisations and corporations and the direction of employees is often exerted by remote electronic control.
 Decisions are focused on pleasing directors, owners and shareholders and businesses do not appreciate the huge emotional and financial toll that depression in employees will have.
-Challenging pressures in the work place can be very energising if they occur in an atmosphere of high morale.
+Challenging pressures in the work place can be very energizing if they occur in an atmosphere of high morale.
 We have lost the personal touch in a corporate world that is valued in dollar numbers only.

-- Lifestyle plays an important role and women people who abuse drugs and alcohol have higher rates of depression.
+- Lifestyle plays an important role and people who abuse drugs and alcohol have higher rates of depression.
 Alcohol, many recreational drugs, and some prescription medications can lead to depression.
 Those with poor diets and poor lifestyle habits are more likely to suffer with mood disorders.

 No matter what the cause of our depression, it is true that the most stressful thing in life is often between our ears.
 It is in the mind that threats and emptiness are perceived.
 The greatest battlefield of life is usually in our own mind and when we can no longer fight alone for victory, thankfully we can turn towards modern day psychiatry and nutritional medicine.

 We live in a unique age where it has become relatively easy to treat the symptom of depression with modern day anti-depressant drugs and specific nutrients, whereas it is often much harder to treat its causes.
-In other words we can treat the mind but we cannot remove genetic weaknesses, stresses, losses and other external difficulties of life.
+In other words, we can treat the mind but we cannot remove genetic weaknesses, stresses, losses and other external difficulties of life.

 Symptoms of depression can vary a lot between individuals and depression often exists without a correct diagnosis being made.
 This is because depression can masquerade as many different illnesses.